 Eduardo Souto de Moura won the Pritzker Prize in 2011 and the prestigious Wolf Prize in 2013, whilst more recently he won the Golden Lion for best project on show at the Venice Architecture Biennale in 2018 and the Arnold W. Brunner Memorial Prize in 2019.
 He has previously designed the Serpentine Pavilion, in collaboration with Álvaro Siza, in 2005 and exhibited at the Royal Academy as part of the Sensing Spaces exhibition in 2014.

-The evening will begin with a lecture by Eduardo Souto de Moura, followed by a Q&A with the audience.
+The evening will begin with an introduction to the event by Roz Barr, Founding Director of Roz Barr Architects, followed by a one hour lecture by Eduardo Souto de Moura.
+There will then be an opportunity for questions from the audience.
 The event will take place in the Jarvis Hall at 66 Portland Place.

 Please note this lecture will be delivered in Portuguese with translation provided through headsets.